Bitcoin & Privacy for Civil Society in Africa's avatar

 npub1nnst...03u4

-HakiFedha is a multilingual knowledge hub built for the people authorities try to silence: activists, journalists, human rights defenders, whistleblowers, and community organisers across Africa.
+HakiFedha is a multilingual knowledge hub built for the people authorities try to silence and surveil: activists, journalists, human rights defenders, whistleblowers, and community organisers across Africa.
 Our name comes from Swahili.
 HAKI means justice, rights, and fairness.
 FEDHA means money and finance.
 Together they reflect a simple belief: financial sovereignty and privacy are not technical luxuries.
 They are justice.
-We provide practical technical guidance on Bitcoin, self-custody, and privacy tools for civil society in Africa.
+We provide practical technical guidance on Bitcoin, privacy & decentralised tools for civil society in Africa.

 Bitcoin & Privacy for Civil Society in Africa's avatar